mqasimkh/layered_testbench/README.md

 ## Task – 1: Building Transaction Class

 Added memory interface signals as class properties in `transaction` class.
-The modified code for transaction class is:
+The modified code for transaction class is in code/task_1/transaction.sv

-*(code not shown here, assumed to be in the repo)*

 ---